Lolong: Captivity and display

 Bunawan made Lolong the centerpiece of an ecotourism park for species found in the marshlands near the township.
 Mayor Elorde said, "We will take care of this crocodile because this will boost our tourism and we know it can help in terms of town's income and jobs to our village communities."

-The giant crocodile was kept in an enclosure in the Bunawan Ecopark and Wildlife Reservation Center in Barangay Consuelo located 8 km from town.
-The exhibit was opened to the public on 17 September 2011, after permission was received from the Palawan Wildlife and Conservation Center.
-The Bunawan Municipal Council subsequently passed an ordinance regulating and imposing fees on gate entrance, parking, and other fees at the ecopark where the celebrity giant crocodile resided in captivity.

 The ecopark charged a P20 entrance fee for adults and P15 for children, which supported the park's maintenance and procurement of Lolong's food.
 The Bunawan Ecopark also incurred expenses for electricity, maintenance, and other incidental expenses, such as installation of CCTV cameras.
 According to Bunawan Mayor Elorde, up to 26 October 2011, the celebrity crocodile had already earned nearly half million pesos in donations, entrance fees, and parking fees, with a daily income of about P10,000 that month.

 Record holder

 In June 2012, six months after Australian zoologist and crocodile expert Dr. Adam Britton gathered measurements, Lolong was officially certified by the Guinness Book of World Records as the "world's largest crocodile in captivity" at 6.17 m.
-Experts from the National Geographic Channel found out that Lolong breaks the record of the previous record-holder: a 5.48 m male saltwater crocodile named Cassius kept in the crocodile park of MarineLand Melanesia in Queensland, Australia.
+Experts from the National Geographic Channel found that Lolong had broken the record of the previous record-holder: a 5.48 m male saltwater crocodile named Cassius kept in the crocodile park of MarineLand Melanesia in Queensland, Australia.

 The certification was read in public during Bunawan's annual local festival, Araw Ng Bunawan (Bunawan Day).

 Bunawan Ecopark and Research Center plans

-Bunawan Media Affairs Coordinator Welinda Asis-Elorde said the local government unit, through a private-public partnership project, will be embarking on a P200-million site development project for the Bunawan Ecopark and Research Center.

-"You have more than 5,000 crocodiles, some of them are giants bigger even than Lolong at Agusan Marsh here in Bunawan, therefore we need a longer plan for more visitors to come and visit this homeland of the giants.
-We are embarking on this P200-million project now and for future generations", she said.

 Bunawan Municipal Planning & Development Officer Robert Floyd Salise, told PNA in an interview that the project will include the construction of cottages, lodging houses or inns, swimming pools, an amphitheatre, laboratory and research center, souvenir shops, pavilion, and other amenities.